Sonic the Hedgehog (2006 video game): Production problems

 As development progressed, Sonic Team faced serious problems.
 In March 2006, Naka resigned as head of Sonic Team to form his own company, Prope, as he wanted to focus on original properties instead of Sonic.
 With his departure, "the heart and soul of Sonic" was gone, according to former Sega of America CEO Tom Kalinske.

 Further problems developed after Sonic Team received development kits for Nintendo's Wii, which was less powerful than the PlayStation 3 and Xbox 360.
-Sonic the Hedgehog was originally intended for release on all major seventh-generation consoles as well as Windows, but Sega believed porting it to the Wii would take too long.
-Sonic Team designed an original game that would use the motion detection function of the Wii Remote, so the team was split in two: Nakamura led one team to finish Sonic the Hedgehog for the PlayStation 3 and Xbox 360, while the producer Yojiro Ogawa led the other to begin work on Sonic and the Secret Rings (2007) for the Wii.
+Sonic the Hedgehog was originally intended for release on all major seventh-generation consoles as well as Windows, but Sega believed porting it to the Wii would take too long, and entrusted Yojiro Ogawa with leading an original game that would use the motion detection function of the Wii Remote, Nakamura and his team would continue to work on Sonic the Hedgehog for the PlayStation 3 and Xbox 360, while Yojiro Ogawa along with his own team, began work on Sonic and the Secret Rings (2007) for the Wii.

 Pressured by Sega to finish in time for the 2006 holiday shopping season, Sonic Team rushed the final stages of development, ignoring control problems and bug reports from Sega's quality assurance department.
 They cut several features, including a day-and-night cycle and an online multiplayer mode.
-Ogawa said the final period proved to be a large challenge for the team.
+Ogawa said the final period proved to be a large challenge for Sonic Team.
 Not only was the Xbox 360 release imminent, but the PlayStation 3 launch was scheduled not long afterwards.
 This put tremendous pressure on the team to develop for both systems.
 The producer Takashi Iizuka said: "We didn't have any time to polish and we were just churning out content as quick as we could."
 Sonic Team was unable to finish Sonic the Hedgehog by its deadline, but Sega decided to release the unfinished game anyway to coincide with Sonics 15th anniversary.